5 Keys to Organic Farm Volunteering in Central America

 Funny thing about WWOOFing: Through the years, I’ve heard so many phrases to explain the acronym—Willing Workers…Working Weekends…whatever else—and strangely enough, all of them were true.
 The name of the organization has changed several times since its inception in England 1971.
 Who knows what will happen now that sites such as HelpX are jumping into the mix.

-With the rise of the website HelpX, (and other sites like it) volunteering on organic farms via Internet arrangement is no longer exclusive to the vast WWOOF organization.
+With the rise of the website HelpX, (and Workaway) volunteering on organic farms via internet arrangement is no longer exclusive to the vast WWOOF organization.
 HelpX also posts hostel work exchanges and NGO positions and only requires a one-time fee for access to opportunities around the world, whereas WWOOF asks for dues in each individual country.
 So, I found my first set-up at Totoco Organic Farm, on a little island called Ometepe in Lake Nicaragua, via HelpX.

 2. It’s Not Crazy.
 There Are Lots of Other Dreamers Doing It, Too